 Computing an average or two numbers seems simple and innocent enough of an operation.
-Here is an example from an Algorithms text book:
+Here is an example from a C++ computer science text book:

 int m = (a+b) / 2